nathanael-brt/GETALP-internship/Whisper_WER/README.md

 # Transcription from Whisper and Computation of the WER

 The goal here is to transcribe audio files using Whisper, correct this transcription for any errors to build a *gold corpus* (a corpus that has been meticulously transcribed by hand and guaranteed to be accurate), and compute the Word Error Rate for each speaker.

+It is important to precise that when we correct the transcription we mostly correct the text.
+The alignment has been rarely modified and we generally kept the one given by Whisper (even if it was not optimal).

 ## Usage